frett27/Ada-Synthetizer/README.md

 ## Version changes

-The current version is 0.2, see [ChangeLog](CHANGELOG.md) for more informations about updates, and current improvments.
+The current version is 0.25, see [ChangeLog](CHANGELOG.md) for more informations about updates, and current improvements.

 ## Next actions

 Version 0.3